 Travel and Tourism in Hungary

 Hungary became a member of the European Union in 2004 and is a Schengen area member since 2007.
-Hungary is the homeland of the 19th century composer Franz Liszt; scientist Albert Szent-Györgyi, who received the Nobel Prize for his discovery of vitamin C; architect Ernő Rubik, inventor of the Rubik’s Cube; magician Harry Houdini, whose real name is Erik Weisz; and Hollywood star ZsaZsa Gábor.
+Hungary is the homeland of the 19th century composer Franz Liszt; scientist Albert Szent-Györgyi, who received the Nobel Prize for his discovery of vitamin C; architect Ernő Rubik, inventor of the Rubik’s Cube; magician Harry Houdini, whose real name is Erik Weisz; and Hollywood stars Bela Lugosi and ZsaZsa Gábor.

 Hungary’s tourism industry is booming and is expected to continue to rise.
 The World Travel and Tourism Council reports that in 2017, the total contribution of travel and tourism in Hungary was US$11B, or 8% of the country’s total GDP.